shrekshao/WebGL-Tile-Based-Forward-Plus-Renderer/INSTRUCTION.md

 * (4pts) More efficient way of view frustum test detection.
   - accurate light culling is expensive.
 But false positive will greatly reduce the performance.
   - show how many false positive does our naive frustum hittest have. show how many after optimization.
+  - see [3] and [5]

 * (3pts) Compare performance to equivalently-lit forward shading and deferred-shading:
   * You can pair with a classmate choosing to do deferred-renderer.